markcheret/footnotes/readme.txt

 == Changelog ==

+= 2.0 =
+- Major contributions taken from WordPress user pewgeuges:
+- **symbol for backlinks** removed
+- hyperlink moved to the reference number
+- Upgrade jQuery library
+- Account for disruptive PHP change
+- footnote links script independent
+- Get the “Continue reading” link to work in the mouse-over box
+- Debug printed posts and pages
+- Fix display of combined identical notes
+- Adjusted scrolling time and offset
+- Margins around footnotes
+- Mouse-over box display timing

+= 1.6.6 =
+- Beginning of translation to French

 = 1.6.5 =
 - Update: Fix for deprecated PHP function create_function() (man thanks to Felipe Lavín Z.)
 - Update: The CSS had been modified in order to show the tooltip numbers a little less higher than text